Transformers (film series): Critical and public response

 The film series has met with generally negative to mixed reception.
 With the exception of Bumblebee, common elements of the original film series were held in low esteem by critics, such as the repeated formulaic plots, sophomoric and toilet humor, female character objectification, clichéd and controversial characterizations, racial and cultural stereotypes, overuse of MacGuffins, product placement, long running times, and excessive retroactive continuity changes (or retcons).

 The first Transformers film received mixed reviews from critics, with praise for its groundbreaking visual effects, sound design, action sequences, story, performances, with criticism for the Transformer redesigns and product placement.
 The second film, Revenge of the Fallen, received negative reviews, with criticism of its screenplay and runtime, but praise for its visual effects and sound design.
 The third film, Dark of the Moon, received mixed reviews, with praise for its visual effects and sound design, but criticism for its screenplay and runtime.

 The fourth film, Age of Extinction received negative reviews from critics for its runtime and direction.
 The fifth film The Last Knight received negative reviews from critics for its direction, thin plot, and overlong runtime.

 Bumblebee received positive reviews, with praise for its lighter tone, story, visuals, performances, voice acting, direction, action sequences, and faithfulness to the 1980s Transformers show.
-Rise of the Beasts received mixed reviews, with critics calling it an improvement over the pre–Bumblebee films, but with some criticism of the runtime.
+Rise of the Beasts received mixed reviews, with critics deeming it inferior to the preceding Bumblebee film.